 Referencing the classical myth of the labyrinth, SANCTUARY looks at the varied states of limbo in which so many refugees and migrants find themselves within the EU, as well as notions of home: homes lost, homes threatened, and homes yearned for.

-The performance and its associated discussion forums provide a platform for the diverse voices of the 8 multilingual performers, who include refugees, immigrants, activists and interpreters from Syria, Nigeria, Afghanistan, Iraq, Greece, France and Germany, ranging in age from 20 to 70.
+The performance and its associated discussion forums provide a platform for the diverse voices of the 8 multilingual performers, who include refugees, immigrants, activists and interpreters from Syria, Greece, France, Italy and Germany, ranging in age from 23 to 74.

 Working from vivid scenic designs created and designed by Brett during months of research in refugee camps and with refugee support organisations, the performers will gather for 7 days at an artist residency in France to develop fictional characters that respond to the rupturing of their sanctuaries.